spaceship-prompt/spaceship-prompt/docs/advanced/creating-section.zh.md

 ### Follow naming convention for options

 All options of prompt follow a specific pattern so that it is easy to remember: `SPACESHIP_SECTION_<OPTION>[_PROPERTY]`.
 The rule is simple: when naming new properties, keep unique parts of the name to the end.
-The rule is simple: when naming new properties, keep unique parts of the name to the end.

 * **Good:**
   ```